 The Professional Me

-Amy is a CFA® charterholder and a Wealth Advisor.
-She brings more than 14 years of experience in financial planning, portfolio management, manager due-diligence, investment research, and financial analysis to helping families and business owners pursue their Return on Life®.
+Amy is a CFP®, CFA® charterholder and a Wealth Advisor.
+She brings more than 15 years of experience in financial planning, portfolio management, manager due-diligence, investment research, and financial analysis to help women, families and business owners pursue their Return on Life®.

 Prior to joining Planned Financial Services, Amy served the needs of a broad range of clients at financial institutions, including Ameriprise Financial, Charles Schwab Investment Management, and Citibank, as well as the family office for the Ratner, Miller and Shafran families.